-As described earlier, the Foothill-De Anza Community College District has been proactive in energy efficiency and sustainability policy for many years.
+As described earlier, the Foothill-De Anza Community College District has been proactive in sustainability policy for many years.
 The Board of Trustees has established policies for district sustainability that have been incorporated into the 2010 District Sustainability Plan, the 2016 Facilities Master Plan, the 2017-2023 District Strategic Plan, and the 2018 Foothill College Sustainability Management Plan.
-In addition, the board endorsed the creation of this Energy Master Plan, which addresses districtwide and site-specific needs for each college in terms of energy and sustainability.
+In addition, the board adopted the Energy Master Plan in 2021.
+It endorsed the creation of this Sustainability Action Plan, which addresses districtwide and site-specific needs for each college regarding energy and sustainability.